pushpad/pushpad-ruby/README.md

 ### Simple API

-Let users subscribe to your push notifications:
+Add a link to let users subscribe to push notifications:

 ```erb
 <a href="<%= Pushpad.path %>">Subscribe anonymous to push notifications</a>